 The most important resource for these projects internally is the attention of their stakeholders.
 When decision-making power is decentralized there is a larger pool of participants who must spend time to understand and engage with the decisions being made.
-Delegation in various forms is one way to address this, there are also some interesting experiments with concepts like Futarchy where prediction markets are used to incentivize a constituency of predictors to figure out what the stakeholders would or should vote for.
-In these cases the aim is to delegate some decision-making power to a prediction market driven entity that is paid to help find the "right" decisions.
+Delegation in various forms is one way to address this, there are also some interesting examples with concepts like Futarchy where prediction markets are used to incentivize a constituency of predictors to figure out what the stakeholders would or should vote for, then delegate some degree of power to that prediction market driven entity.

 The essential aim of decentralizing decision making power is to address the weakness of centralized points of failure, but in practice the decentralized decision making entity must also make good decisions.
 Each project competes with others across a range of aspects, and performance on generalized indicators such as adoption and price matters to virtually all of them.
-Projects that decentralize decision-making need methods of doing so that maximize the collective intelligence of their participants.
+Projects that decentralize decision-making need methods of doing so that maximize the collective intelligence of the participants.
 To succeed, they must make and execute better decisions than both their decentralized competitors and projects with more centralized leadership.